guidedhacking/SolZipper/README.md

 ## What does this do?

+-   Quickly zips up VS projects without the unnecessary bloat files
-Adds Right Click Context Menu to Windows that enables you to right click on a Visual Studio project folder and zip it up in one button click without any unnecessary VS bloat files.
+-   Adds Right Click Context Menu to Folders to Zip up Projects
+-   You can also Drag & Drop your VS project onto the .exe

 ## Why?

 Posting Visual Studio projects on forums in zips makes helping people 100% faster/easier than them pasting their code into the post.

-But VS projects have lots of bloat and newbies don't understand what files we need so forums get bloated with this 100mb worthless attachments.
+VS projects have lots of bloat and newbies don't understand what files we need so forums get bloated with worthless 100mb attachments.

-Obviously git is OP but newbies don't know how to use git yet.

-I haven't coded anything a while, I wanted to do something with std::filesystem so here it is.
+I wanted to do something with std::filesystem and encourage people to post entire projects that are easy to debug.

 ## Usage